 East Clayton Street Improvements Project

-The next phase of work on the East Clayton Street Improvements Project will begin the week of September 14, 2020 to prepare for the installation of new electrical conduit in the corridor.
+The installation of new electrical conduit in the corridor began in September 2020.
 This conduit will be used for street lighting, downtown cameras, traffic and pedestrian signals, and other electrical needs.

 Tree replacement has been a part of the East Clayton Street Improvements Project since the beginning of the project.
 Many of the trees planted in the corridor now were not designed for an urban environment and were not suited for confined spaces.
 The planters that encase them and the soil used is not as well-designed for this kind of environment as are current planters and soil.